pezipink/Racket-Gamejam-November-2019/README.md

 # Racket-Gamejam-November-2019

-This project was written over a couple of evenings for the Racket Novemeber Gamejam.
+This project was written over a couple of evenings for the Racket November Gamejam.

 It is an implementation of the classic robotfindskitten "Zen Simulator" and is written in my Racket-based 6502 assembler, asi64 https://docs.racket-lang.org/asi64/index.html